cal-itp/data-analyses/gtfs_digest/_portfolio_notes_todo.md

 ## Notes for my reference for testing the [portfolio](https://test-gtfs-exploratory--cal-itp-data-analyses.netlify.app/readme)

 ### 4/17/2024 Notes
-* Is Section #2 supposed to be a less granular version of Section #3?
-    * Section #3 splits the route by direction and time period, but section #2 will just give you the route without these distinctions?
     * Example: just have one chart for speeds for both directions?
 * For `operator_profiles` some organizations don't have any information for March.
     * in `04_gtfs_exploratory.ipynb` Blue Lake Rancheria's most recent information is from last September.
     * Some organizations don't have information at all such as Peninsula Corridor Joint Powers.
         * However this organization appears to have speed/trip data.
-    * What to do?
-Temporary solution: try execpt
+    * We want only one organization to map with one name
+        * Keep only the most recent name-row for the organization_name.
 * AC Transit & SF Muni always throws an error:
     * "nbclient.exceptions.CellTimeoutError: A cell timed out while it was being executed, after 4 seconds.
     The message was: Timeout waiting for IOPub output.